haberdashPI/vscode-master-key/notes.md

 unit tests: parsing of YAML and JSON(C) unit tests: store/restore named

+BUG: repeat argument is not work for the repeat action command (e.g. I cannot repeat the last action ten times)
 BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value) (search for this edge case a little bit)